-Only though research will we achieve our goal of Ending MS
+Only through research will we achieve our goal of Ending MS

 For patients with multiple sclerosis, their families and caregivers, the decision to participate in receiving an experimental treatment or enter a clinical trial is a challenging one.
 The MS Clinic is actively involved in performing MS Clinical trials.
 MS clinical trials are carefully designed research to determine the effectiveness and safety of a drug or device in humans.